Climate change has become the most threatening challenge the world has ever faced and it can only be addressed by taking immediate action.

 - Celebrate success

-Whatever action the communities do to try and resolve climate change, it would be celebrated.
+Whatever action the communities take to try and resolve climate change, will be celebrated.
 These celebrations of small victories will encourage more people to engage.
 A significant step like clearing a renovated community hall, can be distinguished by a party.
 Smaller actions by householders may also be mapped and praised.

-Local media are constantly looking for positive community-based stories, so be sure to be on the lookout of these events also.
+Local media are constantly looking for positive community-based stories, so be sure to be on the lookout for these events also.
 Remember to photograph and include the event in a local case study.